Path Decomposition of Spectrally Negative Levy Processes: Post-infimum process up to a given level

 where $I^c$ denotes the continuous part of the decreasing process $I$.

 Now, $M_t$ is a martingale because both summands in its expression are martingales.
-First, the integrand of the Brownian integral is continuous and bounded as the process $X_t$ is bounded when $t\in [0,\tau_b^+]$.
-Then, the numerator of the integrand in the Poisson integral can be bounded by a multiple of $``y"$ by mean value theorem as $W^{(\gamma)\prime}(X_t-I_t)$ is continuous and bounded over $t\in [0,\tau_b^+]$.
+First, the integrand of the Brownian integral is bounded as the process $X_t$ and $X_t-I_t$ is bounded when $t \in [0,\tau_b^+]$.
+Its quadratic variation is well defined because $W^{(\gamma)\prime}$ and $W^{(\gamma)\prime \prime}$ are both locally bounded at $0^{+}$ see e.g. \citep[pg.11]{avramvardar}.
+Then, the numerator of the integrand in the Poisson integral can be bounded by a multiple of $y$ by mean value theorem as $W^{(\gamma)}$ is continuously differentiable and $X_t-I_t$ is bounded over $t \in [0,\tau_b^+]$.
 As a result, the second integral is a stochastic integral with respect to the compensated Poisson random measure under the conditions that the spectrally negative L\'{e}vy process $X$ exists.
-Its construction is similar to that of $X$, see e.g. \cite[Thm.2.10]{Kypr}.
+Its construction is similar to that of $X$, see e.g. \citep[Thm.2.10]{Kypr}.
 Therefore, the second term in $A_t$ is well-defined.
+It is non-decreasing because $Y$ is a submartingale.
 Clearly, the other terms are well-defined as well. \finish